rulewis/journey-optimizer.en/help/using/create-email-content.md

 The styling is then applied to the selected element.
 If the child elements do not have specific styling attributes defined, the styling of the parent element is inherited.

-## Generate a text version of the email {#generate-text-version}
+## Create the text version of an email {#generate-text-version}

-The Email Designer enables you to edit several rendering of your emails such as a text version of your email.
+It is recommended to create a text version of your email body, which is used when HTML content cannot be displayed.

-By default, the **[!UICONTROL Plain text]** version of your email and personalization fields are automatically generated and synchronized with the HTML version of your content.
+By default, the Email Designer creates a **[!UICONTROL Plain text]** version of your email, including personalization fields.
+This  version is automatically generated and synchronized with the HTML version of your content.

-To have a plain text version different from the HTML version:

->[!CAUTION]
->
->After disabling the synchronization and editing your **[!UICONTROL Plain text]**, your changes will be replaced with the HTML version if you re-enable the **[!UICONTROL Sync with HTML]** option.
->
->Changes made in **[!UICONTROL Plain text]** view cannot be reflected in HTML view.
+If you prefer using a different content for the plain text version, follow the steps below:

 1. From your email, select the **[!UICONTROL Plain text]** tab.

-1. Disable this synchronization by clicking the **[!UICONTROL Sync with HTML]** switch.
+1. Use the **[!UICONTROL Sync with HTML]** toggle to disable synchronization.

     ![](assets/text_version_1.png)